David-Molinari/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference is that forEach() allows the mutation of the original array, while map() returns a new array of the same size.

 2. What is the difference between a function and a method?

+Method is a function with an object associated with it.
+Function is not associated to an object.

 3. What is closure?

+A closure gives you access to an outer function’s scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+When in the global scope, the value of “this” will be the window/console Object.

+Whenever a preceding dot calls a function, the object before the dot is this.

+Whenever we use a constructor function, this refers to the specific instance of the object that is created and returned by the constructor function.

+Whenever we use JavaScript’s call or apply method, this is explicitly defined.

 5. Why do we need super() in an extended class?

+The super() tells a parent’s constructor to be concerned with the child’s attributes and abstracts away the Object.create(this, Class) syntax that is trickier to understand.

 ## Project Set up